HTTP5214-Winter2023/team-C4RBON/LukmonLasisi/Update-Lukmon-Lasisi-stand-up.md

 What did not go well:
 Our team members had expertise in different areas of development, so could not finalize the responsilities.

+Week 10 March 15, 2023
+- The decision was made by the team that Aadrit Chauhan be chosen as the scrum master for the week.
+- Project tasks was carefully documented.
+- Each team member now has tasks assigned to them.
+- Front-end and Backend work was kick-started.